Parts of The Isle of Elanor were based on the games Stardew Valley (SDV) and Harvest Moon.

 The only distinguishing artistic difference between the two is the lower graphic uses a black outline.
 Each graphic could be easily fit into both SDV and Harvest Moon.
 This same comparison can be done with a lot of assets from the two games.

-There’s a huge library of art work created by SDV modders, and in most cases, this art work fits into the SDV world, not because the mod creators were following a SDV style guide, but simply because the mod creators were working within the constraints of 16 pixels.
+There’s a huge library of art work created by SDV modding community, and in most cases, this art work fits into the SDV world, not because the mod creators were following a SDV style guide, but simply because the modders were working within the constraints of 16 pixels.

 During the prototyping stage of The Isle of Elanor, I made use of SDV art assets.
-I posted screenshots of these prototypes on reddit and places like the Libgdx discord server.
-Some people who saw those screenshots mistakenly believed that I was attempting to use the SDV graphics in my game (even when I stated that the assets were for prototyping).
+I posted screenshots of these prototypes on reddit and places like the libgdx discord server.
+Some people who saw those screenshots mistakenly believed that I wanted to use the SDV graphics.
+Obviously, that would be impossible.
+Nearly the entire history of the creation of The Isle of Elanor, from its earliest screenshots, is available for anyone to see on the libgdx discord.

 Here’s a comparison of a few common sprites in Elanor and SDV.
 They are clearly different, every pixel.